Kulan Gath

 Kulan Gath is a fictional villainous magician appearing in American comic books published by Marvel Comics and Dynamite Entertainment.
 The character first appeared in Conan the Barbarian #15 (May 1972) as a foe of Conan.

-He was later fully integrated into the Marvel Universe, and he became popular for his appearances in X-Men.
-In 2006, he was also used by Dynamite Entertainment when they secured the rights to Red Sonja.
+He was later fully integrated into the Marvel Universe, and he became popular for his appearances in X-Men and Savage Avengers.
+In 2006, he was also used by Dynamite Entertainment when they secured the rights to Red Sonja, including in Spider-Man/Red Sonja.

 Fictional character biography

 Conan era

 Kulan Gath was a sorcerer in Earth's Hyborian Era, the ancient time period in which Conan the Barbarian lived.
 At some point, he marries the witch Vammatar in an alliance to obtain the power of the demon Shuma-Gorath.
 He has an apprentice named Razal Gulath, and is an enemy of the immortal vampire-like mutant named Selene.
 In his first appearance, he seeks the power of the Melnibonéan sorceress Terhali, who had been exiled to Earth and placed in suspended animation; when Terhali awoke, she disintegrated Kulan Gath with a magical bolt of energy.

 This proves to be only a setback for Kulan Gath, as he had achieved effective immortality by placing his life energy into a magical amulet.
 He eventually regains his body, allied with Vammatar, and fought Conan and Red Sonja.
 Kulan Gath and his bride were apparently destroyed when they attempted to control the demon Shuma-Gorath.
 Kulan Gath returned again in the miniseries Conan: The Flame and the Fiend, thanks to the efforts of his new wife, Armati, but he was killed by Conan.
 At some point, his body was restored, but his heart was cut out by Red Sonja; a silhouetted scene in Marvel Saga No. 1 suggests that this may have occurred with the assistance of Conan.